Talimal/PanTeraV_backend/README.md

     TIRPs_json - legacy file.
 Can be ignored (depends on the whole system, not this standalone version).
     Symbol_TIRPs - directory with all the indexes of the TIRPs.
 This is the output of the indexing algorithm of PanTeraV.
     * The given dataset to explore is the Diabetes dataset, that is describes in the paper.
-    The discovered TIRPs are a small version of KarmaLego output with VS=0.6.

 For any further information, please contact us talimal@post.bgu.ac.il.